lisaberrygis/AliasUpdater/README.md

 The script updates the alias names in two places:
   - The REST endpoint
   - The layer's pop-up JSON in the fieldInfos section
-  - *If saved in the new Map Viewer, also edits the popupElement fieldInfos
+  - *If saved in the new Map Viewer, also edits the popupElement fieldInfos* As of August 2022, the script also can update the pop-up decimals based on an additional field in the excel lookup.

 The pop-up configuration will not be altered with this implementation.
 The script also allows you to update the long description and field type for any field.